MChehadeh/PX4-Autopilot/MK_README.md

-### These instructions are used for Ubunutu 20.04.
+### These instructions are used for Ubuntu 20.04.
 They could be used in WSL2 or dual boot.
 But it's highly recommended to be used as a dual boot.

 # PX4 Firmware
 ## Checks